MIC-DKFZ/MurineAirwaySegmentation/readme.md

 ## Data conversion

 The data is published and can be downloaded here: https://zenodo.org/records/7413818.
-To reproduce the training the data needs to converted to nnU-Net format as described  [here](https://github.com/MIC-DKFZ/nnUNet/blob/nnunetv1/documentation/dataset_conversion.md).
+To reproduce the training the data needs to be converted to nnU-Net format as described [here](https://github.com/MIC-DKFZ/nnUNet/blob/nnunetv1/documentation/dataset_conversion.md).
+For that you can execute the provided `data_conversion.py` script.
+Set the path in the script to the folder where you downloaded the zenodo data.
+It will automatically unzip the train cases, transform them to nifti and save them as an nnU-Net dataset in the respective directory for raw images that you have set (as described in the [installation](#installation) step 6).

 ## nnU-Net planning and preprocessing